emanmks/sublime-pref/README.md

-# sublime-pref
+# My Personal Sublime Preference
-My Sublime Preference
+This is my personal sublime preference.